Simulation-Software-Engineering/Git-Cheat-Sheet-Octocat/README.md

 A joint git cheat sheet as a training repository to learn git workflows

+##Category: Branch, forks, merge/rebase
+git branch - creates a new branch git checkout <branch-name> - switch to the specified branch git merge - merges the changes of the remote branch to the local branch git rebase git pull - downloads and merges changes to your local repository git fetch - make changes on the remote repository locally visible

 ## License

 This work is licensed under a